Tom-PIT/Connected.Docs/en/Common/CodeLists/TaxRates.md

 # Tax rates

-This code list represents the tax rates used throughout the digital contents of the system.
-Tax rates define the percentage of tax applied to products, materials, and services.
-Each tax rate consists of a descriptive name and a numeric percentage value.
+This code list defines all **tax rates** used across the system.
+Tax rates determine the percentage of tax applied to products, materials, and services in business documents.
+Each entry includes a descriptive name and a numeric percentage, ensuring tax is applied consistently throughout the digital contents.

----

 ## Schema